 Ms Brown is Co-founder of Fairbanks Pharmaceuticals.
 She has been involved with business development and consulting for over 30 years and provides long-range planning for the Company.
 Ms. Brown has an undergraduate degree from Hamilton College and a master’s degree from Northwestern University.

 Alexa graduated from Holyoke Community College with an Associates Degree in science, after which she received a Bachelor of Science degree in Biology from Westfield State University.
 She was previously employed as a veterinary technician in the Baystate Animal Care Facility as well as at the Hampden Veterinary Clinic which provided an expertise in animal care and handling that will be critical for her work at Fairbanks testing new diabetes therapies in mice.

 Melissa Brown, PhD, Consultant on Islet Studies

 Dr. Brown, Professor at the University of New Haven, has completed training and research programs in human and animal islet transplantation.
 She began collaborating with Dr. Schneyer in 2008 when she formed the islet biology laboratory focused on analysis of FSTL3 and follistatin mutant mice in collaboration with Dr. Schneyer’s NIH funded program.
 She also analyzed human islets from normal and diabetic donors to discover that activin could restore glucose responsive insulin release to non-functional diabetic islets.
-Dr. Brown will provide islet isolation and analysis services to Fairbanks Pharmaceuticals during this Phase 1 project as needed.
+Dr. Brown provides islet isolation and analysis services to Fairbanks Pharmaceuticals during the SBIR Phase 2 project.